EladxR/EladxR/README.md

 ### Hi there 👋
-My name is Elad and I'm a studemt at Tel Aviv University at my second year.
+My name is Elad and I'm a student at Tel Aviv University at my second year.

 I'm Looking for a student position